savannahrayegonzales/QBS181-parkinsons/README.md

 * A series of exploratory data analysis plots and maps.
 * A cleaned data sheet, ready for merging with the CDC mortality rate data frame.

-**QBS-181-Final-Project-Aim-2--Say-OK\_Final.pdf**
-Format: PDF (knitted from R Markdown, .rmd file also provided)
-Purpose:

-* To merge the pre-processed 2022 USDA data with the CDC mortality rate data frame.
-* Conduct data analysis for Aim 2 of the project.

-Output:

-* A series of visualizations (plots) and summary tables.
-* Statistical testing results.
-* Regression models.